 There are several things.
 One of them is highlighting some women’s success stories.
 The second thing is education.
 And not least, networking.

 You are holding a keynote that will open up the Green panel during the SHEleader conference this month.
 Where does this green and sustainability topic come from?

 I do believe that the future will either be sustainable or won’t be at all.
 All big established companies will either have to change and become sustainable, or they will disappear.
 Today’s consumption and the way of living and working are completely different than they once were.
 I believe women have an important role to play in these transformations – both in the way we work and develop businesses, but also in the way we live and interact with our environments.

 There’s one more topic I’d like to cover during the conference – how to consider the city as a home, as our own home.
 Nobody would ever spit on the floor of their own house, but many people do it in the city.
 Yet, I’m a firm believer that if we improve public spaces, we are going to improve social behavior and security.
 Women, from my point of view, have a more sensitive approach towards changes and this is an important factor here to take into account when we are looking at tomorrow’s stakes.

 What is the future of architecture and what’s the innovation in architecture?

-Digital approach and sustainability are the future.
+The digital approach and sustainability are the future.
 My company has a foundation for young architects since 2005, and among the reasons for founding it was our discovery that young European architects are never taught how to refurbish – they are learning how to design from scratch.
-And actually in our world, in Europe, there’s no much space to build from the ground, so we need to find a way to go out of this situation.
+And actually in our world, in Europe, there’s not much space to build from the ground, so we need to find a way to go out of this situation.
 There are ways to rejuvenate areas and buildings using new technologies.
 This is what we did with Station F, and what is done with many old industrial buildings converted into universities or cultural places.
-We have this international competition for students in architecture every two years because youth is tomorrow and we can’t think tomorrow without make them part of it.
-By the way the first-ever award was given to a Bulgarian couple.
+We have this international competition for students in architecture every two years because youth is tomorrow and we can’t think tomorrow without making them part of it.
+By the way, the first-ever award was given to a Bulgarian couple.